MikeBishop/http-misc-extensions/draft-bishop-httpbis-push-cases.md

 --- abstract

-HTTP/2 defines the wire mechanics of Server Push in [RFC7540], Section 8.2.
+HTTP/2 defines the wire mechanics of Server Push.
 Though the mechanics of how a pushed resource is delivered are well-specified, the use cases that describe which resources can be pushed, in what states, and for what purpose are not described in HTTP/2.
 As a result, support between implementations varies widely.

 This document attempts to enumerate interesting scenarios, in hopes that a more concrete taxonomy can assist the community in arriving at a standard set of